Epse/EpPos/README.md

 current cash stash and removes that amount of each product from stock (if applicable)

 ## Well gee, that sounds awesome!
 How do I run it?
 It is verry simple.
+Have a look at the wiki!
+Or read this block of text since the wiki isn't yet up-to-date.

 First off, install python 3 and Django.
 If you are using Linux, they are probably in your repos.
-Then clone the repo to wherever you want to keep your Django apps, edit settings.py and change the `DEBUG` var to `False` and add the domain name or IP-address from which the POS will be accessed to the `ALLOWED_HOSTS` variable.
+Then (download EpPOs)[https://github.com/Epse/EpPos/releases] to wherever you want to keep your Django apps, edit settings.py and change the `DEBUG` var to `False` and add the domain name or IP-address from which the POS will be accessed to the `ALLOWED_HOSTS` variable.
 Then run `python manage.py migrate` and `python manage.py createsuperuser` to create a new admin account which you can use to manage the system and